 February is the warmest month of the year (lately, I wonder with the cold weather that we are having).
-Although a winter month, this is the month that provides opportunities to reconnect with God and focus on the basic Christian values of kindness with Valentine's Day (celebrating friendship) and Random Acts of Kindness Week (February 19th to February 22nd).
+Although a winter month, this is the month that provides opportunities to reconnect with God and focus on the basic Christian values of kindness with Valentine's Day (celebrating friendship) and Random Acts of Kindness.
 We will ask students to set a goal and meet it: How many Acts of Kindness can we do/write and post along our school walls...